 Meet 2017 Steward Steve Mitrione

-Last spring Nat Kolasa-Lenarz, a service-learning student from the University of Minnesota spent time interviewing three of Capitol Region Watershed District’s Master Water Stewards.
-We’ll be sharing the interviews to highlight the work of these community leaders, and to encourage others to consider becoming a Master Water Steward.
+In spring 2019 Nat Kolasa-Lenarz, a service-learning student from the University of Minnesota spent time interviewing three of Capitol Region Watershed District’s Minnesota Water Stewards (formerly Master Water Stewards).
+We’ll be sharing the interviews to highlight the work of these community leaders, and to encourage others to consider becoming a Minnesota Water Steward.

 The following is an excerpt from an interview by Nat from March 2019

-How long have you been a Master Water Steward?
+How long have you been a Minnesota Water Steward?

 Steve: Going on three years now.
 The interesting thing is that I started this process about 3 years ago, but I have yet to complete my capstone project.
 Hopefully it will be completed this June, which will officially conclude my certification process.
 Update: The rain garden construction has been moved to the fall of 2019.